 I never leave the house without a little baby toy.
 A teething toy is a good idea.
 We have these teething keys which can be cooled in the freezer for when teething is especially bad.
 My little ones have always loved them and they are for more suitable than icing babies real keys to play with.

 I cannot recommend carrying around a small pack of flash card enough.
 Learning things like letter sounds, Phonics and blending is best done in short bursts, like when you are out and about and have to keep your little ones entertained, say when waiting for food in a cafe.
 I taught my children to read this way and it made things so much easier.
 For more about helping your children learn to read, check out this blog post about helping your children learn to read.

 Bibs for baby – to protect clothing from dribble & sick.
 “The Dribble Ons“

-We use the Pink Lining changing mat that came with the bag, but any portable changing mat will do.
+We use the egg Stroller changing mat that came with the bag, but any portable changing mat will do.
 Even though most places tend to have a baby changing facility, there are very few clean enough that you would want to put your baby directly on to the surface.

 If you are using cloth wipes, you will need a wipe bag.
 You can buy these from the Cheeky Wipes website along with your wipes.

 I use a small spray bottle with a few drops of lavender oil to damp my wipes when I take them out of the house dry.